When does the Wexford Cycle take place?

 Do I need to train?

-Yes, training and preparing for the Cycle is advised.
-There is a list of routes in the Dublin area on our website for training purposes.
-You should train twice a week and build up your distances during the summer.
+Yes, training and preparing for the Wexford Cycle is advised.
+There are good cycle routes in the Dublin area for training purposes.
+You should train when you can to build up your distances during the summer.
 It is better to cycle with others from an enjoyment and safety perspective.
+Have a look at our suggested training plan on our website.

 Cycling some of the route as part of your training is recommended.